There may be hundreds of ‘classic’ songs out there, but most fans and musicians would agree that a select group of those appear more often than most.

 All the Things You Are was introduced in the 1939 Broadway show Very Warm For May.
 The production was a flop: it only ran for a few months, as terrible reviews ensured that ticket sales were low.

-However, the made an immediate impact, with famed singers like Mildred Bailey, and major Swing era bandleaders Artie Shaw and Tommy Dorsey all releasing recorded versions that same year.
+However, the song made an immediate impact, with famed singers like Mildred Bailey, and major Swing era bandleaders Artie Shaw and Tommy Dorsey all releasing recorded versions that same year.
 It also appeared in the 1944 film Broadway in Rhythm.

 Modern version: Brad Mehldau